Cedar Driftwood Planter DIY

 Step 6 | Prep The Succulents For Planting In The Cedar Driftwood Planter:

 You don’t want them to be longer than your nooks are deep.
 In some cases you may have little to no root.
 In that case, you can secure the succulent by pressing some moss on top of the stem.

 Step 7 | Adhere The Plants To The Driftwood:

-If some of your grooves are fairly deep, you can use soil instead of gluing moss.
+If some of your grooves are deeper than an inch, you can add a bit soil underneath the moss.
 The glue is waterproof and will adhere to the wet moss nicely.

-Step 8 | Anchor The Roots With Water Into The Cedar Driftwood Planter:
+Step 8 | Anchor The Roots Into The Cedar Driftwood Planter: